 Consider a father holding his beautiful baby.
 Which person in the scene loves the other more?
-Obviously it is the father.
+Obviously, the father loves the baby more than the baby loves the father.
 If the baby is stricken with pain one night, the father won’t sleep a wink.
 But what if the father is the one stricken?
 The baby will keep right on sleeping.
 If the baby somehow finds itself in a potentially dangerous situation, the father will risk life and limb to come to the rescue.
 But what if the father ends up in such a situation?
 The baby won’t even notice.
 If the father suddenly dies of a heart attack, the baby will forget him in a few hours.
 But what if the baby suddenly and tragically dies?
-For all of his days, the father will never forget the child.
+For all of the father’s days, he will never forget the child.

 You see, the father does not withhold his love until the baby does something worthy of that love.
-To the contrary, the father loves the baby even when the child can in no way either earn or repay the love.
-The father doesn’t love the baby for what it does; he loves the child for who it is.
+To the contrary, the father loves the baby even when the child can in no way either earn the love or repay it.
+The father doesn’t love the baby for what the child does; he loves the baby for who the child is.
 That makes the love unconditional.

 In 1 John 4:9-10, the Bible says:

 Remember this verse the next time you begin to question whether or not you are worthy of God’s love.
-You are no more worthy of it than a baby is worthy of its father’s love.
-But does that father still love that child?
-Of course He does.
-So stop trying to earn God’s love.
+You are no more worthy of God’s love than a baby is worthy of its father’s love.
+But does that father still love that baby?
+Of course.
+So, stop trying to earn God’s love.
 You’ve already got it.
 Instead, focus all your energy on being the kind of child of which He can be proud.